bt3gl/building_blog/content/forensics-300-csaw-ctf-2014.md

 ./upstart/modemmanager.log
 ```

-We start with the Apache's log, because they carry the connection information.
-If there is any important information in the log files, it should appears in the end, because the attack should be one of the last things that were logged.
+We start with the Apache's log because they carry the connection information.
+If there is any important information in the log files, it should appear in the end, because the attack should be one of the last things that were logged.

  It turned out that [Tailing] the *apache* logs did not reveal anything useful.